slin96/master-thesis/README.md

 ## Possible research questions
 - Best way to represent/save/transfer model? - Evaluate different strategies in different settings
-- What do we have to save to make a model recoverable?
+- What do we have to save to make a model recoverable (and how do we define recoverable)?
-- Develop a system architecture/data model to manage multiple different models in a distributed setting (Distributed Model Management / Distributed Model Versioning)
+- Develop a system architecture + data model to manage multiple different models in a distributed setting (Distributed Model Management / Distributed Model Versioning) -...?
-- How does this setting differ to the setting of "data parallel training" of ML models -...?

 ## Things to think about in described setting

 ### General
+- How does this setting differ to the setting of "data parallel training" of ML models
+- what do we mean by certain terms e.g. recoverable
+    - just have a model that produces same results (only weights must be transferred)
+    - or ability to retrain the model on central server/node (data must be transferred, maybe hash as rof weights to ensure same results)
 - what assumptions are valid to make?
     - e.g.: every instance has at least:
         - xGB memory available
         - enough computation power to: train model, calc diffs between models, ...
-- what do we mean by certain terms e.g. recoverable
-    - just have a model that produces same results (only weights must be transferred)
-    - or ability to retrain the model on central server/node (data must be transferred, maybe hash as rof weights to ensure same results)

 ### Model (update)
 - How do we represent the model?